Kacper-Pietkun/Speech-to-face/README.md

 ## Sections
 To read more about the project go to the page that you are interested in:
 - **[Data preprocessing](https://github.com/Kacper-Pietkun/Speech-to-face/tree/master/src/data_preprocessing)**
-    - Converting audio files of speech to spectrograms
+    - Converting audio files of speech to spectrograms (separate for VoiceEncoder and AST)
     - Converting images of faces to 4096-D feature vectors (face embeddings)
     - Generating face landmarks for images of faces
     - Resizing images